 Lets make a change.
 If we all work together we can improve local access to NHS dentistry.

 The problem with access and NHS dentistry

 The government is aware that the current NHS dental service does not meet demand, but it purposely limits NHS dentistry.
 It limits the number of contracts available for NHS dentists.
-It then limits the number of courses of treatment in each contract for which dentists can receive funding.
+It then limits the number of courses of treatment for which NHS dentists can receive funding.

-This means dentists are not able to respond to public demand by opening new NHS dental practices where they are needed.
-Dental practices cannot hire more dentists in existing NHS practices even where there are spare empty dental surgeries.
+This means NHS dentists are not able to respond to public demand by seeing more patients, hiring more dentists or opening new NHS dental practices where they are needed.

 Limiting NHS dentistry helps the government to limit spending, but results in a two tier system.
-Those who can afford to pay for private dentistry can more easily access a dentist.
+Those who can afford to pay for private dentistry can access a dentist more easily.
 While people on low and middle incomes often struggle to access routine and emergency dental care.

 Political party policies on NHS dentistry